 Additionally, Gamble talked about other features in Anthem such as cosmetics.
 When asked the option to buy every cosmetic in the game on launch, Gamble responded that there is no such thing and that Anthem will not work that way.

-Recently, Gamble confirmed that Anthem will not have a season pass or any paid post-launch content and it looks like they are also ditching microtransactions.
+Recently, Gamble confirmed that Anthem will not have a or any paid post-launch content and it looks like they are also ditching microtransactions.
 But, with EA's loot box history, you want to take this one with a pinch of salt.

 Anthem is out on 22 February 2019 for PC, PlayStation 4 and Xbox One.